royallthefourth/bartlett/README.md

 Most data types are not yet under test and may not produce good results.
 Some MariaDB types do not have a clear JSON representation.
 These types are marshaled as `[]byte`.
 The current behavior consists of returning a JSON body corresponding to the query `SELECT * FROM $TABLE;`.
-`WHERE` clauses, column selection, authentication, and joins are all planned for future development.
+`WHERE` clauses, column selection, and joins are all planned for future development.

 ## Security

 Taking user input from the web to paste into a SQL query does prevent some hazards.
 I mitigate the risk of this by using a whitelist for each type of input and parameter queries for everything else.
 The only tables that can be queried with Bartlett are the ones you specify.

+To restrict access per-row, specify a `UserID` column name in your `Table`.

 ## Prior Art